J-Hoplin/Youtube-Playlist-Extractor/README.md

 - Only support Windows 64bit

-- What for? : To extract mp3,mp4 files from youtube
+- What for? : To extract mp3,mp4 files from youtube playlist automatically

 - **Warning : You shouldn't use openly or share downloaded mp3 or mp4 files.
 If you violate this, you can be punished by copyright law.**
 ***